Abstract:

 2O

-3 phase was still present in both Ni10Al and Ni20Al alloy coatings, and Ni
+3 phase was present in both Ni10Al and Ni20Al alloy coatings, and Ni

-3Al phase was also present in Ni5Al alloy coating.
-With the increase of aluminum content, the oxides in the nickel aluminum alloy coatings decreased, the aluminum phase dispersed in the entire coating microstructure, the number of intermetallic compounds in nickel aluminum alloy coatings increased, and the coating microhardness, bonding strength, self-corrosion potential increased, and the corrosion resistance improved.
-There were a large number of cleavage planes and cleavage steps in the nickel aluminum alloy coating fracture, and the fracture mode was mainly brittle fracture, among which the Ni5Al alloy coating fracture had a "rock sugar" shape, and the Ni10Al alloy coating fracture had a small number of dimples.
+3Al phase was present in Ni5Al alloy coating.
+With the increase of aluminum content, the oxides in the alloy coatings decreased, the microhardness and bonding strength of the coating increased, and self-corrosion current density decreased, indicating improved corrosion resistance.
+There were a large number of cleavage planes and cleavage steps in the nickel aluminum alloy coating fracture, and the fracture mode was mainly brittle fracture.
+The Ni5Al alloy coating fracture also had a "rock sugar" shape, and the Ni10Al alloy coating fracture also had a small number of dimples.